| From BODi

 vegetable at every meal to keep your appetite at bay all day long.

-- Olive oil and
+- Olive oil and other unsaturated

-other unsaturated fats.
-Researchers at the
+fats.
+Researchers at the University of

-enjoy them in moderation while regulating your appetite.
+them in moderation while regulating your appetite.

-- Flax
+- Flax seeds.

-them excellent for appetite control.
+excellent for appetite control.
 Sprinkle ground flax seeds over oatmeal,

 salads, or yogurt, or add them to smoothies to help stabilize your blood sugar